dell/csm-docs/content/docs/authorization/v1.x/configuration/powermax/_index.md

     Refer to the [Install the Driver](../../../../deployment/helm/drivers/installation/powermax/#install-the-driver) section where you edit `samples/secret/secret.yaml` with the credentials of the PowerMax.

-    Make sure the endpoint points to `https://localhost:9400`.
+    Update endpoint to match the endpoint in samples/secret/karavi-authorization-config.json.
 Leave `username` and `password` with the default values as they will be ignored.

     **Note:** Authorization does not support backupEndpoint at this moment.